7 Classification Using k-Nearest Neighbors

 Choosing an appropriate algorithm depends on several factors, including dataset size, the types of features, the need for interpretability, and computational constraints.
 For small to medium-sized datasets or when transparency is a priority, simpler models such as kNN or Decision Trees may be suitable.
 For more complex tasks involving large datasets or unstructured inputs, Neural Networks may offer better predictive performance.

-can be used to build a classification model.
+To illustrate, consider the bank dataset, where the task is to predict whether a customer will subscribe to a term deposit (deposit = yes).
+Predictor variables such as age, education, and marital status can be used to build a classification model.
 Such a model can support targeted marketing by identifying customers more likely to respond positively.

 Among these algorithms, kNN stands out for its ease of use and intuitive decision-making process.
 Because it makes minimal assumptions about the underlying data, kNN is often used as a baseline model, helping to gauge how challenging a classification problem is before considering more complex approaches.
-In the sections that follow, we explore how the kNN algorithm works, how to implement it in R, and how to apply it to a real-world classification task using the churn dataset.
+In the sections that follow, we explore how the kNN algorithm works, how to implement it in R, and how to apply it to a real-world classification task using the churnCredit dataset.

 7.2 How k-Nearest Neighbors Works